urllib3/urllib3/docs/index.rst

 Highlights
 ==========

-- Re-use the same socket connection for multiple requests (:class:`HTTPConnectionPool` and :class:`HTTPSConnectionPool`) (with optional client-side certificate verification).
+- Re-use the same socket connection for multiple requests, with optional client-side certificate verification.
+See:
+  :class:`~urllib3.connectionpool.HTTPConnectionPool` and
+  :class:`~urllib3.connectionpool.HTTPSConnectionPool`

-- File posting (:func:`encode_multipart_formdata`).
+- File posting.
+See:
+  :func:`~urllib3.filepost.encode_multipart_formdata`

 - Built-in redirection and retries (optional).

 - Supports gzip and deflate decoding.
+See:
+  :func:`~urllib3.response.decode_gzip` and
+  :func:`~urllib3.response.decode_deflate`

 - Thread-safe and sanity-safe.

 - Small and easy to understand codebase perfect for extending and building upon.
   For a more comprehensive solution, have a look at `Requests <http://python-requests.org/>`_.